prototype-A/CSCI_3230U_Project/README.md

 * Run `node .\insertData.js` to create sample data for the website in MongoDB
 * Creates 2 users (admin:admin, user:user)
 * Creates some sample products
+* Inserts some other misc data, such as CAD currency conversion rates

 ### Running the web server
 * Run `npm install` to download required node_modules